 With technologies like AI, Machine Learning and IoT quickly evolving, the amount of data that businesses have to process is growing rapidly.
 From tracking a developing storm to analysing stock trends, the ability to process data in real-time is crucial.

-Processing this quantity of data in a standard cloud solution would require a huge amount of resources, at a great cost, and would take time to process.
+Processing this quantity of data in a traditional on-premise solution would require a huge amount of resources, at a great cost, and would take time to process.
 In order to stay ahead of the curve, businesses need IT infrastructure to be able to keep up with market changes and analyse massive amounts of data on-demand.
-HPC cloud offers a cost-effective and rapid solution, and is easily scalable as a company grows and their data processing needs increase.
+HPC offers a cost-effective and rapid solution, and is easily scalable as a company grows and their data processing needs increase.

 Who uses HPC?